tarantool/doc/sphinx/book/connectors/index.rst

         | 2-character string: field[2]    |   a2    |   42    |   42    |         |
         +---------------------------------+---------+---------+---------+---------+

-Now, one could send that packet to the tarantool server, and interpret the response (:ref:`iproto protocol <box_protocol-iproto_protocol>` has a description of the packet format for responses as well as requests).
-But it would be easier, and less error-prone, if one could invoke a routine that formats the packet according to typed parameters.
-Something like :code:`response=tarantool_routine("insert",513,"A","B");`.
+Now, you could send that packet to the Tarantool server, and interpret the response (the page about
+:ref:`Tarantool's binary protocol <box_protocol-iproto_protocol>` has a
+description of the packet format for responses as well as requests).
+But it would be easier, and less error-prone, if you could invoke a routine that formats the packet according to typed parameters.
+Something like :samp:`response=tarantool_routine("insert",513,"A","B");`.
 And that is why APIs exist for drivers for Perl, Python, PHP, and so on.

 .. _index-connector_setting: